All Posts, General Encouragement, The Beauty of Scripture, Theological Things

 See?
 Wine!
 God is NOT a killjoy!

 So we are offered water, food, and now wine and milk, too, although we have no way to pay for any of it.
-Of course, each of these represents something different: water is spiritual refreshment.
-Wine represents joy and cheer.
-(So God is actually the opposite of a killjoy — He intends for His children to be joyful, and He even provides the joy!)
+Of course, these are metaphors here, and each of these represents something different: water is spiritual life and refreshment.
+Wine represents joy and cheer.* (So God is actually the opposite of a killjoy — He intends for His children to be joyful, and He even provides the joy!)
 Milk and food represent nourishment, for health and energy and growth.
 Everything we need, and more.
 All without money and without price.

 “Why do you spend your money for that which is not bread,